justincy/signs-of-the-second-coming/content/contribute.md

 The charts help visualize the complexity of the data, and even though we generate a simplified carth, it still isn't simple enough.
 We have a list of [existing ideas](https://github.com/justincy/signs-of-the-second-coming/issues) for enhancing the existing charts or creating new visualizations.
-You could help us brianstorm additional ideas or implement our current ideas.
+You could help us brianstorm additional ideas or help implement our current ideas.

 ## How to Send Your Contributions